Our previous postgraduate students on their experiences at Birmingham.

-‘Enthusiasm is the word that comes to mind when I think of the department.
+‘Enthusiasm is the word that comes to mind when I think of American and Canadian Studies.
 Enthusiastic staff and an enthusiastic, friendly and close-knit postgraduate community.
 Everybody has a genuine interest in the work of their friends and colleagues, leading to an exchange of ideas and a sense of support essential to the successful completion of postgraduate work.’
 Andrew Johnstone, PhD

 ‘As I move into my fourth year as a postgraduate student, I wonder where the time has gone.
-The encouragement I received from everyone involved with the ACS department guided me through my MPhil and propelled me towards my PhD.
+The encouragement I received from everyone involved with American and Canadian Studies guided me through my MPhil and propelled me towards my PhD.
 As the encouragement continues, initial concerns have dissipated and minor panics wash away.
 Whilst the emphasis to produce quality work rests squarely on my shoulders, the staff and facilities at Birmingham allow me to express myself in a way I never felt I could.’

 Justin Crouch, MPhil, PhD

 ‘As an overseas student, finances were a major factor in my decision to begin a PhD in Birmingham.
-However, the department has made every effort to help my financial situation by finding work for me in teaching and working with undergraduate exchange students.
-These efforts by the department made me feel welcome and valued as a student and have eased my transition into postgraduate life by taking away some of my financial concerns and allowing me to concentrate on my research.’
+However, ACS has made every effort to help my financial situation by finding work for me in teaching and working with undergraduate exchange students.
+These efforts by the staff made me feel welcome and valued as a student and have eased my transition into postgraduate life by taking away some of my financial concerns and allowing me to concentrate on my research.’

 Elizabeth Grant, MPhil, PhD

 My PhD work, analysing the inter-connections between politics and culture during the Cold War, is placed at a crossroads of academic disciplines, bringing together knowledge from fields such as political/diplomatic history, sociology and cultural studies.
-A general orientation towards interdisciplinary studies, an extremely effective method of supervision based on regular meetings and prompt feedback, a well organised and active postgraduate community, and a very good research library, all make the Department a great place for pursuing my doctoral work.
+A general orientation towards interdisciplinary studies, an extremely effective method of supervision based on regular meetings and prompt feedback, a well organised and active postgraduate community, and a very good research library, all make American and Canadian Studies a great place for pursuing my doctoral work.

 Bogdan Barbu, PhD